Complete Guide to Digital Accessibility Audits

 1. Determine the Required Standard

 Typically, the first step in an audit will be to determine the required standard.
-For many organizations in the United States and beyond, that will be Level AA of WCAG 2.2.
-For others, an older version of WCAG standards like WCAG 2.0 or 2.1 might be sufficient
+For many organizations in the United States and beyond, that will be WCAG 2.1 Level AA.
+However, there may be additional accessibility requirements your organization needs to meet depending on the industry you’re in.

-If your organization receives federal funding or works with federal agencies, you may also need to demonstrate conformance with Section 508 standards by completing a Voluntary Product Accessibility Template (VPAT) as part of your audit reporting.
+For example, suppose your organization receives federal funding or works with federal agencies.
+In that case, you may also need to demonstrate conformance with Section 508 standards by completing a Voluntary Product Accessibility Template (VPAT) as part of your audit reporting.

 2. Determine Your Audit’s Scope

-Many organizations focus solely on the HTML pages of their website, but it’s important not to overlook digital content like emails, PDFs, videos, desktop, or mobile.
+Many organizations focus solely on HTML pages of their website, but it’s important not to overlook digital content like emails, PDFs, videos, mobile apps, or other desktop content.

 Although the goal is always to aim for the highest degree of accessibility possible, it’s best to start by analyzing the most common user journeys through your content — like booking an appointment or adding a product to a shopping cart.
-Not only is this more cost-effective than a blanket approach, but it’s also more in line with the goal of practical accessibility rather than box checking.
+Not only is this more cost-effective than a blanket approach, but it’s also more aligned with the goal of practical accessibility rather than box-checking.

-At AudioEye, our team of expert testers start by testing your most-visited pages and applying fixes before moving on to custom fixes for PDFs, videos, and mobile applications.
-This helps ensure that your top pages are accessible while you address accessibility issues on less-visited pages.
+For example, at AudioEye, our team of expert testers starts by testing your most-visited pages and applying fixes before moving on to custom fixes for PDFs, videos, and mobile applications.
+This helps ensure your top pages are accessible while you address accessibility issues on less-visited pages.

 Accessibility standards like WCAG are thorough and detailed.
-They are also composed of both requirements and recommendations.
+Some are also requirements, and others are recommendations.
 Without an expert who can explain the difference between the two, the time and cost of digital accessibility efforts can become exorbitantly high.

-If your organization doesn’t have significant in-house resources when it comes to digital accessibility or WCAG, you should consider engaging an external partner with the appropriate accreditations, such as an International Association of Accessibility Professionals (IAAP) certification.
+If your organization lacks significant in-house resources for digital accessibility or WCAG, you should consider engaging an external partner with the appropriate accreditations, such as an International Association of Accessibility Professionals (IAAP) certification.

-Take AudioEye for example.
+Take AudioEye, for example.
 We provide ongoing support throughout your accessibility journey.
-From custom legal support to accessibility training, we ensure you have the guidance and resources necessary to maximize accessibility.
+From AudioEye’s Assurance, which provides 400% more legal protection, to our expert-led accessibility training, AudioEye ensures you have the guidance and resources necessary to maximize accessibility.

 4. Test Your Digital Content

-With the right software, automated testing can identify about 70% of common accessibility issues.
-For a full audit, however, you will also need expert-led manual testing of your content.
+With the right software, automated testing can identify roughly half of common accessibility issues.
+For a full audit, however, you’ll also need expert-led manual testing of your content.

-Consider conducting testing in a supervised setting, using your chosen standard as a guide and reporting your findings in detail.
-You will also need to determine the criticality of each accessibility barrier by measuring its impact on the user experience.
+Consider conducting testing in a supervised setting, using your chosen standard as a guide, and reporting your findings in detail.
+You will also need to determine the criticality of each accessibility issue by measuring its impact on the user experience.
 This is when it becomes particularly important to have human testers using the most common types of assistive technology.

 5. Report Accessibility Issues